EddieWongED/Smoothie-Discord-Music-Bot/README.md

     | `LOOPPLAYLISTURL` | the URL of a playlist which you want to play via /playloopplaylist.                                                  |
     | `MONGODBURL`      | the URL of MongoDB that links to your database (More detail below).
 If you not gonna use it, you can leave it blank. |

-6. Deploy commands to your guild (immediate effect) and gobally (takes up to an hour) by running `npm run deploycmd`.
-7. Run `npm start`.
+6. Run `npm start`.
 The bot should up in running right now!

 ## How to run the bot 27/4 :watch: